jetthoughts/jt.github.io/README.md

 ###Add/edit new team mates info

-Information about team members are stored inside `_data/team.yml`.
-It's structured as array of the objects, the first key is actually the name of the github nic of the current user.
+Information about team members is stored inside `_data/team.yml`.
+It's structured as array of the objects, the first key is actually the name of the github nickname of the current user.
-For adding or editing new team mate simply edit information in that file in `yaml` syntax.
+For adding or editing a new team mate simply edit information in that file in `yaml` syntax.

 ###Team page

-For adding or move team member view just dig in `team.html`.
-Inside it there is following wrappers for team members:
+For adding or moving team member view just dig in `team.html`.
+Inside it there are following wrappers for team members:

 ```
 <div class="columns large-6 medium-6">